Apartness, sharp elements, and the Scott topology of domains: Preliminaries

-\begin{definition} A function between dcpos is \emph{Scott continuous} if it preserves directed suprema. \end{definition} \begin{definition} The \emph{exponential} \(E^D\) of two dcpos \(D\) and \(E\) is given by the set of Scott continuous functions from \(D\) to \(E\) ordered pointwise, i.e.\ \(f \below g\) if \(\forall_{x \in D}\,f(x) \below g(x)\) for \(f,g\colon D \to E\).
+\begin{definition}[Scott continuity] A function between dcpos is \emph{Scott continuous} if it preserves directed suprema. \end{definition} \begin{definition}[Exponential of dcpos \(E^D\)] The \emph{exponential} \(E^D\) of two dcpos \(D\) and \(E\) is given by the set of Scott continuous functions from \(D\) to \(E\) ordered pointwise, i.e.\ \(f \below g\) if \(\forall_{x \in D}\,f(x) \below g(x)\) for \(f,g\colon D \to E\).
 Suprema of directed subsets are also given pointwise. \end{definition}

+We use the name ``exponential'' for \(E^D\), because this construction (together with the product) witnesses that the category of dcpos is cartesian closed.
+In the (bounded complete) algebraic case, a basis for the exponential can be constructed using step functions which we recall now.